eiselekd/nldump/README.md

 Patched version of strace in under directory strace-4.15.
 It will dump netlink packets under /tmp/nl* .
-If the option -n prog is given then [prog file] is called on when a netlink packet is discovered.
+If the option -n prog is given then [prog file] is called when a netlink packet is discovered.

    ./strace -n "python script/decoder.py" ip -6 route